mscrm-addons.com logomscrm-addons.com logo

 In the Visual Studio editor, we will be adding our own custom code.
 This code contains the labels and inputs for our donation form.

-The full HTML file can be found at the bottom of this article (under “Attachments”) and should be copy and pasted into the editor.
-The Javascript can be seen here:
+You can find the full HTML file at the bottom of this article (under “Attachments”) and copy and paste it into the editor.
+You can see the JavaScript here:

 <script>